shwezhu/shwezhu.github.io/source/_posts/Java/Backend/005-spring-security.md

   - The credentials that prove the principal is correct.
 This is usually a password, but could be anything relevant to the `AuthenticationManager`.
   - 一个Credentials输出: `org.springframework.security.core.userdetails.User [Username=david, Password=[PROTECTED], Enabled=true, AccountNonExpired=true, credentialsNonExpired=true, AccountNonLocked=true, Granted Authorities=[ROLE_user]]`

-对于 Authentication, 我们可以简单的认为它是 the identity of the user, 修改前面定义的 Controller 了, inject Authentication object to the `/private` endpoint,
+修改前面定义的 Controller, inject Authentication object to the `/private` endpoint,

 ```java
 @RestController